 Construction on the walls began as early as the 6th century (some sources say the 3rd century).
 It’s thought that the distinctive hue of the rock used gave Gjirokaster its name, which means ‘Silver City’ in Greek.

 In the 18th century, a clock tower was erected.
 A church, fountains and stables were also added to the internal structure.
 Under the notorious King Zog, parts of the fortress were converted into cells for political prisoners.
-The castle continued to serve as a notorious prison under Albania’s Communist Regime, right up until the 1970s.

 A clocktower visible between stone walls.